hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 }
 ```

 Instead of the Tuple we can use a Map<String, Object> or Object[] as the return type.
-when you use the Object[] you should remember the selected order
+When you use the Object[] you should remember the selected order

 ## Map @Query result to a dto